 Although the five books for each level have different titles from year to year, they cover five strands: grammar, grammar practice, writing (composition), vocabulary, and poetry.

-Update on Michael Clay Thompson's Literature Study Courses
+Literature Study Courses

 A literature component is an optional part of this curriculum.
 Literature courses can be also be used apart from the rest of the curriculum, but they refer to learning strategies taught within the other courses and work best in conjunction with them.